What does Marjorie mean?

 Marjorie is a very popular first name for women (#128 out of 4276, Top 3%) but a rare last name for both adults and children.
 (2000 U.S. Census)

 Shown below is the birth name popularity of Marjorie for girls.
-Marjorie reached its peak position of #20 in the U.S. during the years 1920-1929, and is presently at #721.
+Marjorie reached its peak position of #20 in the U.S. in the 1920s, and is presently at #721.
 (2014 Birth Statistics)

 Popular alternative forms of Marjorie (#721 in 2014) appearing in the Top 1000 are Margaret (#169 in 2014), Maggie (#239), Maisie (#658), Margot (#749), Margret, Marjory, Marguerite, Margy, Margie, Margarita, Margarete, Marge, Margery, Margit and Margo.
 Forms like Marjey are uncommon.
 These girl names were at the height of their popularity during the years 1930-1939 (usage of 0.4707%) and are now significantly less popular (usage 0.154%, ▼67.3%), with versions such as Margarete, Marge, Margery, Margo and Margarita falling out of style.
 Maisie (#658) and Maggie (#239) are two of the more contemporarily stylish baby names here, with Maggie going through a revival in popularity.
 Shown below is an analysis of the usage of Marjorie and related names.
 (2014 Birth Statistics)